Wooden-hammer-smashing-through-surface

 H2: Main headings

 After the main title, all your main headings should be H2s.
-You can use these to head up each of your main sections.
+Use these to head up each of your main sections.

 H3: Subheadings